 Admission to the occupational therapy graduate program is based upon academic preparation and personal skills appropriate to the demands of the occupational therapy profession.
 The admission policy specifies minimum criteria and procedures used to determine the eligibility of a candidate.
 Early admission may be granted to students who have earned 102 credits and have completed all prerequisite courses with specified grades.
 The cumulative grade point on the most recent 60 semester credits must be no less than 3.0.
-The department does not discriminate against any applicant because of race, religion, age, ethnic origin or disability.
+The department does not discriminate against any applicant because UG Bulletin 2017-2018 revised 7/27/2017 of race, religion, age, ethnic origin or disability.
 Reasonable accommodations will be used for admission of qualified students with a disability that may affect performance of essential job functions in occupational therapy.
 Additional admission, retention and graduation criteria are stated in the Occupational Therapy Program Handbook.